ExcitedPositron/ExcitedPositron.github.io/_posts/2018-09-09-detectors-bubble-chamber.markdown

 </figure>

 Bubble chambers were the successors of the cloud chambers.
 They were used in the discovery of weak neutral currents (<a href="http://inspirehep.net/record/83735">ref</a>) which confirmed the electorweak theory and later led to the discovery of the W and Z bosons.
 There are some more recent experiment using this technology such as <a href="http://www-coupp.fnal.gov/">COUPP</a>, <a href="http://www.picassoexperiment.ca/">PICASSO</a> and <a href="http://www.picoexperiment.com/">PICO</a>.
+These are all used for detecting dark matter, the misterious part of our universe that we know exsists but cannot seem to find what it is composed of.
+There are different detector technologies also hoping to discover dark matter.
+We can just wait and see which detector will be the one.